Sorting through submission documents can feel endless. Files arrive by email in random formats, with missing details, and nothing is consistent.

 Stronger Compliance and Fraud Detection

 With strict regulations, compliance errors can be expensive.
-AI document tools can extract text, check tax forms, contracts, and bank statements against predefined rules, helping reduce risk.
+AI document tools can read digital documents, extract text, check tax forms, contracts, and bank statements against predefined rules, helping reduce risk.

-For example, when handling bank statements, the system can flag anomalies that might indicate fraud.
+For example, when handling bank statements, the system can flag anomalies that might indicate potential fraud.

 This not only strengthens oversight but also relieves skilled brokers from spending hours on manual reviews.